-The source we will look at for the Satanic verses is The History of al-Tabari (915 AD), which was written by the same author that produced one of Islam's most important Quranic commentaries:
+An account of this event is given in The History of al-Tabari, which was written by the same author that produced one of Islam's most important Quranic commentaries, Muhammad al-Tabari (923 AD):

 When the Messenger of God saw how his tribe turned their backs on him and was grieved to see them shunning the message he had brought to them from God, he longed in his soul that something would come to him from God which would reconcile him with his tribe.
 With his love for his tribe and his eagerness for their welfare it would have delighted him if some of the difficulties which they made for him could have been smoothed out, and he debated with himself and fervently desired such an outcome.